bairblog/bairblog.github.io/_posts/2021-03-23-universal-computation.md

 Transformers have been successfully applied to a wide variety of modalities: natural language, vision, protein modeling, music, robotics, and more.
-A common trend with using large models to train a transformer on a large amount of training data, and then finetune it on a downstream task.
+A common trend with using large models is to train a transformer on a large amount of training data, and then finetune it on a downstream task.
 This enables the models to utilize generalizable high-level embeddings trained on a large dataset to avoid overfitting to a small task-relevant dataset.